SAP-archive/cloud-s4ext/_troubleshooting/troubleshooting-webide.md

  - If **YES**, then **skip Step 2** and directly execute Step 3.
  - If **NO**, then **execute Step 2 to unlock** the back-end user (here DEVELOPER) first.

-**Step 2:** Unlock the locked user (here *DEVELOPER*) with another user (here SAP\*)
+ **Step 2:** Unlock the locked user (here *DEVELOPER*) with another user (here user _SAP\*_ existing by default) by following [Troubleshooting: SAP S/4HANA NetWeaver Backend - TRBL A5: How to unlock the user DEVELOPER in AS ABAP?)]({{base_path}}/troubleshooting/troubleshooting-netweaver/#trbl-a5-how-to-unlock-the-user-developer-in-as-abap).

-1. Open **SAP GUI** and log on with a backend user which is not locked.
-You can use here **SAP\*** with password **Appl1ance**.
-Again how to do do that is described here: [week 1 - unit 6 - step 6.2.2 Add SAP NetWeaver to SAP GUI and Log On For Windows]({{base_path}}/week-1/unit-6/#add-sap-netweaver-to-sap-gui-and-log-on)
-2. In the opened SAP GUI window enter **SU01** in the field right to the green 'Enter' icon in the window toolbar in the upper left corner.
-3. Click green **Enter** icon to open transaction window **User Maintennance: Initial Screen**.
-4. In the _User_ field enter **DEVELOPER**.
-5. Click then the **Lock/Unlock icon** from the toolbar.
-6. In the opened dialog you can read that the user DEVELOPER is locked and by clicking the Unlock icon in that window.
-7. After the DEVELOPER user is unlocked you should be able to log on also with DEVELOPER user to the backend system as described in above Step 1.
-8. After you confirmed that Step 1. works you can execute the following Step 3.
+ After you confirmed that Step 1. works you can execute the following Step 3.

 **Step 3:** Steps to ensure that Web IDE _really_ takes the new values of a just changed HCP Destination